 The government is introducing the e-TIMS, and we expect it to have done its work.
 However, there are vital considerations we expect the government to have taken into account and the taxpayers should be wary of.

-• Integration with financial tools – the App should be integrated with mobile money, and the payable tax amounts ceiling should be increased from the current kshs 70,000 to the actual tax payable.
+- Integration with financial tools – the App should be integrated with mobile money, and the payable tax amount ceiling should be increased from the current kshs 70,000 to the actual tax payable.
 KRA can work with mobile money providers for tax payment purposes.

-• Real-time updates – for any changes in tax law, for example, tax rates, KRA should ensure it is implemented immediately.
+- Real-time updates – for any changes in tax law, for example, tax rates, the KRA should ensure it is implemented immediately.

 Conclusion